bikalpa/hello-world/README.md

 # hello-world
 Understanding git
-This is an addition to the readme file as a first branch update.
+This is an addition to the readme file as a first branch updates.